iAnatoly/homebridge-aladdin-connect-garage-door/README.md

 ------------------------|------------
-**accessory**           | Must always be "AladdinConnectGarageDoorOpener" (required) **name**                | Name of the Garage Door **username**            | Your Aladdin Connect username.
+**accessory**           | Must always be "AladdinConnectGarageDoorOpener" (required) **name**                | Name of the Garage Door **username**            | Your Aladdin Connect username (email address).
 NOTE: use 'owner' username.
-Delegated access does not work **password**            | Your Aladdin Connect password **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling)
+Delegated access does not work
+**password**            | Your Aladdin Connect password **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling)